 “We chose to form a Non-Trading Co-operative without share capital, as we were not interested in generating large profits for our members11.”

-The Board consists of five members.
+The Board consists of seven members.
 Board members are supported in the governance of the enterprise by community members with skills and expertise in the key roles of President, Secretary, and Treasurer7.
 The Board meets six times a year9.
 There is a need to have committee members with the requisite skills to assist with governance of complex business issues and there is benefit in having outside persons such as local businesses, parents or professionals filling these roles.

-While any member can apply for executive positions, no worker member has recently been appointed.
 The current practice of the Board is that every committee member is listened to and involved in decision making and the executive do not act outside of the committee.
 Board meetings are also open to any member who wishes to attend and anyone can voice opinions on decision making in the meeting.

 Currently, there are two types of members: worker members and organisations or community members.
 Currently 90 per cent of members are people with a disability and the remaining 10 per cent are comprised of volunteer staff without disability and community supporters.
 Initially, membership fees were $1 per member, and a small percentage of earnings were also contributed back to NCEC7.
 The co-operative registration allows for membership fees up to $15 and corporation fees of up to $75.